The Female Athlete Network

 Emily Shears

-Founder of the Female Athlete Network, a registered pharmacist with a holistic perspective and post graduate qualifications in exercise sport science, including a Master of Education, Emily Shears is a highly driven and passionate health and wellbeing leader.
-Emily is Board Certified as a Professional with both the Australian Society of Lifestyle Medicine and the International Board of Lifestyle Medicine and also a conferred Fellow of the Australian Society of Lifestyle Medicine.
-More recently, Emily has attained Fellowship of ANZCAP (Generalist, Education).
+Founder of the Female Athlete Network, an Australian credentialled consultant pharmacist with a holistic perspective and post graduate qualifications in exercise sport science, including a Master of Education.
+Emily Shears is a highly driven and passionate health and wellbeing leader.
+Emily is Board Certified as a Professional with both the Australian Society of Lifestyle Medicine and the International Board of Lifestyle Medicine and also a conferred Fellow of the Australian Society of Lifestyle Medicine and Fellow of Australian and New Zealand College of Advanced Pharmacy (Generalist, Education).
+Emily is currently completing International Olympic Committee Drugs in Sport Certification studies.

 Emily grew up in Geelong, Victoria, and has played just about every sport you can think of but had the most success with rowing and athletics.
 Completing Pharmacy studies at University of Sydney on sports scholarship, including a stint at the University of Hawaii and being part of the Inaugural Australian Women’s Skeleton Team talent identification program for the 2006 Torino Winter Olympics, she is very familiar with the pressures of the high-performance sport environment.